Skip to Main Content

 • You can find loans for borrowers with bad credit through community banks, credit unions and online lenders.

-• Predatory or misleading loans are often disguised as bad credit loans.
-If the rate is above 35.99 percent, you’ll want to find a lower-interest option.
+• If the rate is above 35.99 percent, you'll want to find a lower-interest option.

 • Bad credit loans can come with challenges like higher interest rates and fees.

-Where to get a bad credit loan
+Best places to get a loan with bad credit

 Online lenders

-Those who prefer to get a loan without visiting a brick-and-mortar location.
+Best for: Those who prefer to get a loan without visiting a brick-and-mortar location.

 Banks or credit unions

-Some smaller or local community banks will consider lending to people with bad credit.
+Some local community banks will consider lending to people with bad credit — and they may offer competitive personal loan rates.
 Still, it can be difficult to get approved because most lending decisions are based solely on your creditworthiness and income.

-If you strike out at your local bank, you may have more luck with your local credit union if you meet all of the membership requirements.
+Each credit union serves a different group and may operate on a local, state or national level.
 Some federal credit unions offer payday alternative loans (PALs) geared toward borrowers with bad credit.
-They carry rates that cap out at 18 percent, compared to payday loans, which can have rates as high as 400 percent.
+These PALs carry annual percentage rates that cap out at 28 percent, compared to payday loans, which can have APRs as high as 400 percent.

 Pay advance apps